 Ways of realising value from your house

-- you could sell it.
-If selling your house means you can clear all (or almost all) your debts then you should seriously consider it.
+If your house is the wrong size or in the wrong place or you are struggling to afford the mortgage, then you should think about the option of selling the house.
 This is never an easy decision – read Selling your house for more thoughts on this.

-- you could remortgage or get a secured loan.
-This isn’t that easy any more and read the Pay less interest page for the major disadvantages that you must consider carefully
+Read the Pay less interest for the major disadvantages that you must consider carefully.

 A house you are renting out

 Is this a profitable investment or a millstone round your financial neck?

 The rent you are getting needs to be more than the mortgage you are paying to cover your other costs – insurance, agent’s fees, repairs, void periods etc. On a rough rule of thumb, you should be setting aside 15% of the rent each month to cover voids and repairs – if you aren’t then it is a disaster waiting to happen.

 If the house rental clearly is profitable, then you need to consider if this profit after tax is a good return on the equity you have in the property.
 It might be contributing a useful £150 a month to your budget, but if you would get £30,000 if you sold it, that would clear a lot of credit card debt which is costing you far more than £150.